dailinluo/android/README.md

 SYSC 3010, in Carleton University

-*In order to let the video streaming to work, please make sure you connect to the wifi "Group M8"* To open up the android appliaction, please download and install the "app.apk" file to the android phone.
+*In order to let the video streaming to work, please make sure you connect to the wifi "Group M8"* To open up the android appliaction, please download and install the "app-debug.apk" file to the android phone.
 Once installed, choose the app from the desktop, and open up the app.

 Once opened, you need to register your user name and password to make further operation.
 Please click the "No account?
 Register here" button